 Take advantage of opportunities

 Light + Building offers a variety of opportunities for an interdisciplinary exchange of expert ideas and information on the situation in the sector.
-As one of the key issues facing the sector and users, ‘connected security’ will be one of the main topics within the framework of the top theme – ‘Connecting’ – at Light + Building in March 2020.
+As one of the key issues facing the sector and users, ‘connected security’ will be one of the main topics within the framework of the top theme – ‘Connecting’ – at Light + Building.
 Ensuring that participants find the right safety and security offers is an exclusive guide that not only localises all suppliers of safety and security technology at the trade fair but also describes and schedules specific offers.
 “The subject of connected safety and security is an integral part of the technical infrastructure of a building.
 Accordingly, it is to be found in the product portfolio of numerous exhibitors throughout Light + Building.
 At the same time, we have integrated several hot spots to spotlight safety and security products and expertise”, says Iris Jeglitza-Moshage, Senior Vice President of Messe Frankfurt, drawing attention to the special-interest theme of ‘Emergency lighting’ in Hall 8.0 and Intersec Building’, the international platform for connected safety and security technology in Hall 9.1.